 A "WO" after the species name indicates that

-I have no confirmed reports of this species in your county, but I
+I have no confirmed reports of this species in Jefferson County, but I

 (William Oehlke) expect that this moth is present.
 A